juimin/comment_eraser/README.md

 A chrome extension for eliminating the comments section on various websites (namely YouTube).

+## Usage

+I don't feel like going through the hassel of putting this on the chrome store so feel free to load this as an unpacked extension in chrome

+- Clone this repository
+- Go to `chrome://extensions`
+- Click `Load unpacked` and select the cloned directory
+- Reload webpages as necessary

 ## Inspiration

 This project exists because I frequently find myself scrolling to the comments to read